Steven Roth: Career

+Roth has served as a trustee of the Intrepid Museum Foundation, the Whitney Museum of American Art, the Jewish Theological Seminary of America, and the New York University School of Medicine Foundation.
+He also served as chair of the National Association of Real Estate Investment Trusts (NAREIT) and as a member of the Board of Overseers of Tuck.

 Political involvement

 Roth was a major donor to Eliot Spitzer's 2006 New York gubernatorial campaign.
 He served as one of the top economic advisers to Donald Trump's 2016 presidential campaign in 2016 and was included in a March 2017 White House meeting on the Trump Administration infrastructure plan.
 Roth was present at Trump headquarters on April 20, 2016, when Trump gave a speech celebrating his victory in multiple GOP primaries.
 Also present, and thanked by Trump, were Carl Icahn, Howard Lorber, and Bennett LeBow.
 But Roth won the lion's share of Trump's praise.
 The president later spoke of establishing a national panel of "very smart people that know how to spend money properly", with Roth and another New York developer Richard LeFrak as co-heads, to review infrastructure projects.

-Philanthropy and accolades

-Roth has served as a trustee of the Intrepid Museum Foundation, the Whitney Museum of American Art, the Jewish Theological Seminary of America, and the New York University School of Medicine Foundation.
-He also served as chair of the National Association of Real Estate Investment Trusts (NAREIT) and as a member of the Board of Overseers of Tuck.
-He funded the Roth Center for Jewish Life at Dartmouth and in 2012, he received an honorary Doctor of Humane Letters degree from Dartmouth.
+In 2026, Roth likened "tax-the-rich" rhetoric to "disgusting racial slurs."

+The Roth Center for Jewish Life

+In 1997, Roth contributed $1.1 million in funding for the eponyomus Roth Center for Jewish Life at Dartmouth.

 Honors and awards

-Roth was a Crain's Hall of Fame inductee in 2015.
+In 2012, Roth received an honorary Doctor of Humane Letters degree from Dartmouth.
+He was a Crain's Hall of Fame inductee in 2015.

 Personal life

 Roth's wife is Broadway producer Daryl Roth (née Atkins) who is also Jewish.
 They have two children: Jordan Roth (born 1975), who is the former owner of Jujamcyn Theaters; and Amanda Roth Salzhauer.

 In August 2017, Roth had heart bypass surgery.
-After a brief medical leave, he resumed the reins of Vornado, saying to investors, “I’m not quite done yet.”
+After a brief medical leave, he returned to Vornado, saying to investors, “I’m not quite done yet.”